Ash Wednesday Services, 17th February

 6pm Said Eucharist, including the sprinkling of ashes (in person and live-streamed).

 Lent Course from St George’s College, Jerusalem

-St Mary’s, Barnes and Richmond Team Ministry are following a Lent course from St George’s College in Jerusalem.
+St Mary’s, Barnes, Richmond Team Ministry and St Luke’s and the Barn Church, Kew, are following a Lent course from St George’s College in Jerusalem.
 The course consists of six sessions exploring the geography of the Holy Land, following Jesus from Galilee to Golgotha.
 Each session will reflect on the theme with questions for exploration and comes with links to short films from the Holy Land.
 You can follow the course individually by emailing email@example.com or by taking part in the virtual discussion groups (see below).
 Click here for more details.